Call for Training Projects for 2024 and Leave for Educational Projects (CPP)

 Department: IAE Montpellier

-MOOC on Innovation Financing:
+MOOC on Financing Innovation:

-Project leaders: Eric STEPHANY & Véronique BESSIERE
+Project Leaders: Eric STEPHANY & Véronique BESSIERE

 Affiliation: IAE Montpellier